Beneath the Surface

 The State of Higher Education in Tennessee

-Complete Tennessee’s second annual State of Higher Education in Tennessee report, entitled Beneath the Surface, confirms declines in adult postsecondary enrollment, troubling African American retention and employment rates, and falling graduation rates for low-income students.
+Complete Tennessee’s second annual State of Higher Education in Tennessee report, entitled Beneath the Surface, confirms declines in adult enrollment, troubling African American retention and employment rates, and falling graduation rates for low-income students.

 Look at the numbers.